vsergeev/luaradio/new-to-sdr.md

 An antenna's physical size is typically proportional to the wavelengths it is designed to receive.
-For example, antennas designed for reception at 15 MHz tend to be much larger than those intended for 100 MHz, and especially larger than a WiFi antenna intended for the 2.4 GHz.
+For example, antennas designed for reception at 15 MHz tend to be much larger than those intended for 100 MHz, and especially larger than a WiFi antenna intended for 2.4 GHz.

 <figure class="float-right">
 <img src="{% base %}{% thumbnail /images/rtlsdr-stock-antenna.jpg 150 %}" />